ib-ganz/eloquify/README.md

 > At this time, eloquify only supports postgresql

 #### Creating Model
 Model class is just an advanced query builder, so you can perform some sql operations on it.
-To create a model, you can accomplish this by creating a `class` that extends `Model`.
+To create a model, you can accomplish this by creating a `class` that extends `Model`:
 ```
 class Post extends Model {